Rochas Okorocha: Background

-Rochas was born on 22 September 1962 in Ogboko, Ideato South, Imo State.
+Rochas was born on 22 September 1962 in Ogboko, Ideato SouthLocal Government Area of Imo State, Southeast Nigeria.

-He attended Juladaco High School in Jos from 1976 to 1981, and from 1990 to 1991 he studied at the University of Jos, obtaining a diploma in Public Administration.
-He returned to the University from 1993 to 1994, to obtain an advanced diploma in Public Administration.
+He attended Juladaco High School in Jos from 1976 to 1981, and from 1990 to 1991 he studied at the University of Uyo, obtaining a diploma in Public Administration.
+He returned to the university from 1993 to 1994, to obtain an advanced diploma in Public Administration.

 His career positions include President, Nigeria Red Cross Society, President/Founder, Rochas Foundation Inc, President, Rochas Group of Companies Limited, Pro-Chancellor, African Business School and Former Chairman, Board of Nigerian Airspace Management Agency.

-He is married to Nneoma Nkechi Okorocha, and together they have 6 children (3 girls and 3 boys); Uloma Rochas Nwosu, Uju Rochas-Anwuka, Uchechi Rochas, Aham Rochas, Amen Rochas and Amam Rochas.
+He is married to Nneoma Nkechi Okorocha, and together they have three daughters and three sons.